 The tank was placed into the hole, sealed, and plumbed.

-They backfilled the tank and we filled it with some water from a nearby filling station to keep the tank firmly in the ground.
-If there is nothing in there to weigh it down a tank can “float” back up if the ground is rained on after backfilling.
+They backfilled the tank, and we filled it with some water from a nearby filling station to keep the tank firmly in the ground while it settled.
+If there is nothing in there to weigh it down, a tank can “float” back up if the ground is rained on after backfilling.

 Well Pump

-To get the water up out of the cistern we have a 1/2 HP Wayne shallow well pump.
-It sits in our mudroom, which is right next to where the cistern is outside of our home.
+To get the water up out of the cistern, we have a 1/2 HP Wayne shallow well pump.
+It sits in our mudroom, which is right next to where the cistern is outside our home.

 The only real pros to this pump for being off the grid are that it is relatively inexpensive and easy to set up.
 We didn’t think beforehand about the power draw it would take to run it.
 The starting load is well in excess of 2000 watts and threw our generator into overload.
 The pump is easily the biggest power draw in our entire house, and if I could redo it we would likely go with a slow-start pump (read: expensive) or a low powered DC unit.